cartermaclab/academic-kickstart/content/authors/stgermain/_index.md

 ---
 # Display name
-title: Mike Carter
+title: Laura St. Germain

 # Username (this should match the folder name)
 authors:
-- admin
+- stgermain

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Assistant Professor
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: